Adrenalize World Tour

-The Adrenalize World Tour – also known as the Adrenalize "Seven Day Weekend" Tour – was a concert tour by British hard rock band Def Leppard to support the Adrenalize album, released in March 1992.
+The Adrenalize World Tour – also known as the Adrenalize "Seven Day Weekend" Tour – was a concert tour by English hard rock band Def Leppard to support the Adrenalize album, released in March 1992.
 It was their first tour without guitarist Steve Clark, who died in January 1991 while the album was recorded.
 Former Dio and Whitesnake guitarist Vivian Campbell joined six weeks before the tour began.

 The tour kicked off with a club show in Dublin, Ireland on April 15, 1992.
 Campbell's first public appearance with the band, it was a warm-up for The Freddie Mercury Tribute Concert on April 20 in London.

 In 1992 and early 1993, the tour was performed in the round, with the stage surrounded by the audience; a format Leppard first used on the 1987/1988 Hysteria World Tour.

 "We started the tour as a huge, long-haired, dressed-up, arena rock band," Campbell observed, "and we finished it looking like Pearl Jam: wearing ratty jeans, growing goatees and cutting our hair.
 During the course of that fifteen-month tour, the entire musical landscape changed."